-5. Course Capacity (Upper limit of Participants)

-17 participants

-6. Language to be used in this program: English

-7. Course Objective
+- 5. Course Capacity (Upper limit of Participants): 7 participants - 6.
+Language to be used in this program: English - 7.
+Course Objective (participants' achievement after the end of the program):

 By the end of the program, the participants are expected to: